 Liberty Mutual has an array of standard and specialized coverage options, including accident forgiveness, new car replacement, better car replacement, gap coverage and more.

-The company provides many ways to save and had fewer complaints than usual for insurers of its size in the market in 2021, according to data available from the NAIC in October 2022.
-However, the company did receive below average customer satisfaction scores in all parts of the U.S. except the central region in J.D.
+The company provides many ways to save, but did receive below average customer satisfaction scores in all parts of the U.S. except the central region in J.D.
 Power’s 2022 U.S. Auto Insurance Study.

 Liberty Mutual is available in all 50 states and Washington, D.C.